Shakespearean fool: Dramatic function

 One scholar agrees that the clowning in Shakespeare's plays may have been intended as "an emotional vacation from the more serious business of the main action," in other words, comic relief.
 Clowning scenes in Shakespeare's tragedies mostly appear immediately after a truly horrific scene: the Gravediggers in Hamlet after Ophelia's suicide; the Porter in Macbeth just after the murder of the King; and as Cleopatra prepares herself for death in Antony and Cleopatra.
 Others argue that Shakespeare's clowning goes beyond just comic relief, instead making the horrific or deeply complex scenes more understandable and "true to the realities of living, then and now."
 Shifting the focus from the fictional world to the audience's reality helps convey "more effectively the theme of the dramas."

 As Shakespeare's fools speak truth to the other characters, they also speak truth to the audience.
-For example, Feste, in Twelfth Night, first introduces a central theme with his song to Olivia:
+For example, Feste, in Twelfth Night, reinforces the theme of love with his song in the second act to Sir Toby and Sir Andrew: